rollerworks/search/README.md

 --------------------------

-RollerworksSearch provides you with a powerful search system for your PHP application.
+RollerworksSearch provides you with a powerful search system for your PHP applications.

 The system has a modular design and can work with any PHP framework, user locale, data format or storage system.

-Whether you want to simply search for users in your SQL database or want to provide a powerful search system for searching products using an ElasticSearch back-end, everything is possible.
+Whether you want to simply search for users in your SQL database, want to provide a powerful search system for searching products using an ElasticSearch back-end or are looking for an easy way to abstract filtering for a reporter, everything is possible.

-Say your customer data is stored in the "customer" table while the "invoice" data is stored in it's own table.
-And invoice rows also have there own table.
+And a complex data is structure is no problem, say your customer data is stored in the "customer" table, the "invoices" data is stored in it's own table, and the details of the invoice also have there own table.

 Searching (using the FilterQuery syntax) can be as simple as:
-`invoice_price: >"$20.00" invoice_row: ~*"my cool product"; customer_type: !consumer.`
+`invoice_price: >"$20.00" invoice_row_label: ~*"my cool product"; customer_type: !consumer.`

-You just searched in three relational tables! using a single condition with a user-friendly syntax.
-And that is just the start, checkout all the cool and powerful features RollerworksSearch has to offer you.
+You just searched in three relational tables using a single condition with a user-friendly syntax.
+And that is just the start, checkout all the cool and powerful features RollerworksSearch has to offer.

 **Note:** FilterQuery is just one of the supported input formats, you can use XML, JSON, PHP Array or simply build your own.